BB2ME #33 – Why do I linger in the comfort zone?

 Riley played soccer for many years – he loves the game.

 It was January 2019.
 We were in Blacksburg for a college soccer scouting camp.
-Riley spent the day playing soccer in the freezing cold to demonstrate his growing talents to college soccer coaches.
-A few months earlier Riley let me know that he wanted to pursue his dream of playing college soccer.
+Riley spent the day playing soccer in the cold to demonstrate his growing talents to college soccer coaches.
+A few months earlier, Riley told me he wanted to pursue his dream of playing college soccer.
 I was supportive of the idea but somewhat reluctant to get outside my comfort zone to help my younger son achieve his dream.
-Looking back now – my hesitation was stupid.
+Looking back now, I realize my hesitation was stupid.

 Why I wrote this billboard

-I wrote this billboard as a reminder that I need to get out of my comfort zone for my sons.
+I wrote this billboard as a reminder that I must get out of my comfort zone for my sons.
 They deserve nothing less.
-I love my sons, but I can be selfish and put my own needs and desires before theirs.
+I love my sons but can be selfish and put my needs and desires before theirs.
 I do not claim to be a great father.
 At best, I am an average dad.
-For example – given a choice, I will stay in my own comfort zone, and not go the extra mile for my sons.
+For example – given a choice, I will stay in my comfort zone and not go the extra mile for my sons.
 It is not something I am proud to share, but it is the truth.

 I tend to be lazy on weekends.
 I work hard during the week and enjoy relaxing when I am not in the office.
-My comfort zone is a warm and cozy couch watching sports both Saturday and Sunday mornings.
+My comfort zone is a warm and cozy couch, where I watch sports on Saturday and Sunday mornings.
 My favorite sport to watch is the professional European soccer leagues.
-I can sit there for hours, drinking coffee watching the best players in the world battle on the pitch.
-Sure I do plenty of other things each weekend, but road tripping to Blacksburg Virginia is never on my agenda.
-This weekend it was.
+I can sit there for hours, drinking coffee and watching the best players in the world battle on the pitch.
+Sure, I do plenty of other things each weekend, but road-tripping to Blacksburg, Virginia, is never on my agenda.
+This weekend, it was.

 The couch I sit on to watch professional soccer.

-The second half of this billboard is sort of a joke.
-I went to school in Charlottesville Virginia.
+The second half of this billboard is a joke.
+I went to school in Charlottesville, Virginia.
 I am a proud graduate of the University of Virginia.
-We Cavaliers consider Blackburg, Virginia (home of the Hokies) to be enemy territory.
+We Cavaliers consider Blacksburg, Virginia (home of the Hokies) enemy territory.
 I don’t like going there.
-Mainly because Blacksburg is full of Hokies.
-I say that in jest.
+It’s mainly because Blacksburg is full of Hokies, but I say that in jest.
 Virginia Tech is an excellent school, and I have many friends who are Hokies.
-But Blacksburg is over four hours away from my home down route 81.
-It is a miserable drive, but this trip was worth it.
+But Blacksburg is over four hours away from my home down Route 81.
+It was a miserable drive, but this trip was worth it.

 Riley attended several college soccer showcase events that fall/winter.
-We went to one in Richmond, another in Ferrum, this one in Blacksburg, and the final one in Raleigh.
+We went to one in Richmond, another in Ferrum, this in Blacksburg, and the final in Raleigh.
 Each trip was an adventure that required Riley to get outside his comfort zone.
-He was playing with different players each time in front of coaches that he met for the first time during the event.
+He played with different players each time in front of coaches he met for the first time during the event.
 Riley’s persistence paid off.
-He continued playing better and better and was making good progress towards achieving his dream.
+He continued playing better and better and made good progress towards achieving his dream.
 All I did was drive the car and watch from the sidelines.

 My sideline view of Riley playing soccer last year.